andrewskej/Java_Portfolio/README.md

 # Portfolio
 Welcome to my Portfolio!

-This is a refactoring/rebuilding work of my old portfolio(Java/JSP ver) using Node.js(Express).
+This is a prototype work of my backend portfolio using Node.js(Express).

 Running codes can be tested in : https://yousikj-node1.herokuapp.com/

 Thank you!
 andrewskej@gmail.com